English Literature (B.A.)

 and 3.5 Elective Credits

 Interested in pursuing a joint-major with English Literature?
-You would be required to take the neccessary introductory courses during your first year of study as well.
+You would be required to take the necessary introductory courses during your first year of study as well.

 First Year English Literature Course Descriptions